Best Tips to Stay Safe Around the Pool

 Avoid Drains

 Always avoid swimming near pool drains.
-A drain or suction opening can hold even a strong swimmer beneath the water’s surface, which may lead to drowning if a companion or lifeguard does not spot them.
+Drain and suction openings can trap even a strong swimmer beneath the surface, and in the absence of immediate assistance, this can be fatal.
 Even if they are pulled to safety, drains and other openings can inflict injuries like lacerations, contusions, and ligament or muscle tears.

 Follow Pool Rules

 Pool rules exist for a reason, so make sure you and your family follow all posted signs and water safety tips when swimming in public, community, or fitness facility pools.
-Public pools usually post signs with rules like restrictions against running, toweling-off requirements, age restrictions, and hours of operation.
-These rules are tailored to the features of specific pools to maximize everyone’s safety.
+Public pools usually post signs with rules like restrictions against running, towel-off requirements, age restrictions, and hours of operation.
+These rules are designed around the specific features and layout of each facility to protect all swimmers.
 Swimmers and those around the pool must also listen to all instructions or warnings from lifeguards.

 Contact an Experienced Premises Liability Attorney After a Swimming Pool Injury

-If the worst happens and you’re injured in a pool accident someone else causes, consult an experienced premises liability lawyer from Stewart Law Offices.
+If the worst happens and you’re injured in a pool accident someone else causes, contact an experienced slip and fall accident lawyer from Stewart Law Offices.
 Our reputable injury attorneys can determine whether you are eligible for compensation.
 Contact our firm today for a free, no-obligation consultation, and let us advocate for your family’s rights.